Skip to main content

 Force ReturnANY1204Status code option, this internal code indicates that the response was generated by this feature

-Logs are achived and exported to your endpoint every five minutes.
-If CDN servers are not requested and you didn’t select the Do not send empty logs checkbox when configuring Logs uploader, an empty log file (± 20 bytes) will be sent to your storage.
+The Time interval setting in a Policy defines the frequency with which the logs are archived and exported.
+This interval is 5 minutes by default and can be set to between 5 and 60 minutes.
+If CDN servers are not requested and the Do not send empty logs checkbox is not selected when configuring Logs uploader, an empty log file (± 20 bytes) will be sent to the storage target.